rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 # Requirements

-* The authentication between ServiceDesk Plus and an Insight Connect application is through an API key.
+The authentication between ServiceDesk Plus and an Insight Connect application is through an API key.
 A unique key is generated for a technician with login permission in the ServiceDesk Plus application.
 * To generate the API Key, click Admin -> Technicians under User block.
 * If you want to generate the API key for an existing technician, then click the edit icon beside the technician.
 * If you want to generate the API key for a new technician, click Add New Technician link, enter the technician details and provide login permission.
-* Click Generate link under the API key details block.
-You can select a time frame for the key to expire using the calendar icon or simply retain the same key indefinitely.
-* If a key is already generated for the technician, a Re-generate link appears.

 # Supported Product Versions